The Conflict of Interest and Ethics Commissioner can investigate possible contraventions of the

 The House of Commons may also direct the Commissioner to conduct an inquiry, although this has not yet occurred.

-The Commissioner may also an inquiry on his own initiative if there is reason to believe the Code has been contravened.
+The Commissioner may also launch an inquiry on the Commissioner's own initiative if there is reason to believe the Code has been contravened.
 We review information

 about possible contraventions that the Office receives, including through media reports or complaints from members of the public.
 Some of these reviews lead to inquiries.
 If you are interested in making a request for investigation, you are welcome to send specific information for the Commissioner's consideration to email@example.com.
 Before doing so, you might wish to consult this request for an inquiry form.
 Although it is only for the use of Members of the House of Commons, it can help you identify the kind of information the Commissioner needs in order to decide whether or not to investigate.

 When the Commissioner completes an inquiry, a public report is issued.

 Inquiry reports are tabled in the House of Commons.